zachvalenta/jvns.ca/content/post/2017-04-07-netdev-conference-day-2.markdown

 It turned out that this was because the LKL box had a very small socket buffer.
 This makes sense, I think!
 If you have more latency in your system, you're going to need more buffer space to store packets.
-So they had to figure out how to set the sysctl that Linux uses to control socket buffer size (I think maybe this was nontrivial in LKL? unclear.)
+So they had to set the sysctl that Linux uses to control socket buffer size.
+This is easy to do in LKL!

 ### XDP mythbusters